mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 **1. Store Procedure for Brands table data insertion**

-- This stored procedure accepts a table name as a parameter.
+- This stored procedure accepts a table as a parameter.
 - It selects the necessary columns (brand_id and brand_name) from the parameter table.
-- The procedure checks whether each brand_id from the temporary table exists in the brands table.
-Only new brand_ids (non-existing in the brands table) will be inserted.
+- The procedure checks whether each brand_id from the @temptable exists in the brands table.
+Only non-existing brand_id will be inserted.
-- If a brand_id already exists, the procedure updates the corresponding record in the brands table to reflect any changes in the brand name.
+- If a brand_id already exists, the procedure updates the corresponding record in the brands table to reflect any changes in the brand name column.
 - BEGIN TRANSaCTION ...
 COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
 - The procedure uses a TRY...CATCH block to handle potential errors.
 If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
 - After the ROLLBACK, the THROW statement re-raises the error, allowing it to be detected and make the error handling possible.